DOH reports an increase of 3,515 COVID-19 cases

 According to a DOH spokesperson, the department identifies deaths by county of legal residence.

-To date, the number of negative cases reported in Clearfield County is at 19,659, in Elk County, 5,708, and in Jefferson County, 7,624 according to the Department of Health.
+To date, the number of negative cases reported in Jefferson County is at 7,624 in Clearfield County, 19,659, and in Elk County, 5,708, according to the Department of Health.

 There were 39 new deaths reported statewide Monday.
 The DOH is reporting 24,828 total deaths in 67 counties as a result of COVID-19.